aleury/dungeoncrawler/README.md

 # dungeoncrawler
-Rusty Roguelike Dungeon Crawler from the book "Hands on Rust."
+Rusty Roguelike Dungeon Crawler from the book "Hands on Rust" by [Herbert Wolverson](https://github.com/thebracket).